 2. Question the assumptions.
 An assumption is information you presume to be true.
-When in the 1990s Washington, D.C., Mayor Marion Barry wanted to raise more revenue for his city, he and his city council decided that imposing a higher tax on gasoline would do the trick.
+When several decades ago Washington, D.C. wanted to raise more revenue for the city, the city council decided that imposing a higher tax on gasoline would do the trick.
 They made the assumption that gasoline is a necessary good and, therefore, “inelastic.”
 In microeconomics we learn that buyers of an inelastic product will not change their purchases of this product much when the price changes.
 Let’s say that, for example, the tax was 30 cents before the tax increase, and people were buying 1 million gallons per month.
 Then the tax revenue to the city was 1 million times 30 cents, or $300,000.
 The mayor and his council raised the tax by 10 cents, and they expected buyers to purchase approximately the same amount of gasoline after the tax increase.
 If so, this would mean that the city’s total tax revenue would now be 1 million times 40 cents, or $400,000.
 However, after the tax increase, the city discovered that total tax revenue actually decreased (to less than $300,000).
 It turned out that their assumption about the inelastic nature of gasoline was wrong.
 After the tax increase, many buyers decided to purchase gasoline in neighboring Virginia and Maryland.

 Far fewer buyers bought gasoline in Washington, D.C.
 In other words, whereas gasoline in the entire United States market may be inelastic, gasoline in the Washington, D.C., area alone is elastic.
 Several months after the tax increase, Mayor Barry and his council rescinded the 10 cent tax increase.